ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 ## The class-map Container

 This map enables a composite identifier intended to uniquely identify modules that are of a distinct class of devices.
 Effectively, all provided members in combination are a composite module class identifier.
-This rule and its constraints MUST be followed when generating or validating a CoMID tag.
-This rule and its constraints MUST be followed when generating or validating a CoMID tag.

 ~~~~ CDDL
 class-map = non-empty<{